groboclown/nightjar-mesh/docs/extension-points.md

 ## Discovery Maps

+Discovery map extension points construct a document that describe the services and gateways within each namespace in the mesh.

 Discovery Map extension point executables are defined in the `DISCOVERY_MAP_EXEC` environment variable.

 The executable takes these arguments:

-* `--output-file=(filename)` The filename that the executable must generate to contain the JSON-formatted results.
+* `--action-file=(filename)` The filename that the executable must generate to contain the JSON-formatted results.
 See below for details about the format.
+* `--previous-document-version=(version id or blank)` Tells the data store to only generate an output if there is a more recent version of the document than the previously returned one.
+If the value is blank, then the output is generated.
+Some discovery-map implementations ignore this.
 * `--api-version=1` Indicates the extension point interface version to use.

 For future compatibility, other arguments may be passed in, but must be ignored.

-The executable's exit code must be `0` to indicate the file was generated without issue, `31` to indicate an error that might be recoverable if invoked again, and and any other number to indicate an unrecoverable error.
+The executable's exit code must be `0` to indicate the file was generated without issue, `31` to indicate an error that might be recoverable if invoked again, `30` to indicate that there are no newer version, and and any other number to indicate an unrecoverable error.

 The environment variables used to launch the main nightjar program will be passed to the extension point executable.

 If the extension point returns a recoverable error exit code, then the nightjar parent program will begin an exponential back-off retry scheme to call the extension point again.

+The discovery map has the arguments setup in such a way that it could be replaced by a data store execution with hard-coded arguments `--document=discovery-map --action=fetch`.
+This allows the stand-alone docker container to be used for both a stand-alone execution mode and for a centralized mode.

 ### Returned Data